 - M.Ed. in Special Education (Severe Disabilities) from University of Vermont

-- B.S.Ed. in Special Education & Elementary Education from SUNY Buffalo State College
+- B.S.Ed. in Special Education & Elementary Education from Buffalo State College

 Awards & Honors

 - UVM University Scholar Award 2013-2014 from UVM Graduate College: Awarded annually to four distinguished University of Vermont faculty members for sustained excellence in research and scholarship activities (2013)

 - Joseph Anthony Abruscato Award for Excellence in Research and Scholarship from UVM CESS: Awarded annually by the UVM College of Education and Social Services for excellence in research and scholarship (2010)